davidsalim86/loan-application-assessment/README.md

 ## Objective

-To create a machine learning model capable of predicting whether a loan application will be successful based on the applicants’ circumstances, including income, loan amount, credit score and property value.
+To create a machine learning model capable of assessing whether a loan application will be successful based on the applicants’ circumstances, including income, loan amount, credit score and property value.

 ## Dataset Selection